EARLY LEARNING AT A GLANCE

-Our Pre-Kindergarten program for 3 and 4 year olds focuses on etiquette, socialization, letter recognition, phonemic awareness, fine motor skills development, and learning that God loves His creation.
+Our Pre-Kindergarten program for 2 through 4-year-olds focuses on etiquette, socialization, letter recognition, phonemic awareness, fine motor skills development, and learning that God loves His creation.
 We realize that we are all created in God’s image.
 Our curriculum is diverse, meeting the needs of each child where they are.

-TCAL Kindergarten prepares students to be life long readers.
+CAL Kindergarten prepares students to be life-long readers.
 Our program focuses on phonemic awareness, penmanship skills, developing number-sense, learning to express emotions, developing self-control, and understanding that God has created them for a special purpose.

 The elementary years (1st – 6th grade) are the foundational years of learning.
 During this time students are building a database of information in their brains so that they can access it later to think critically.
-TCAL takes advantage of this natural developmental stage to instill a love of life long learning in our students.
+CAL takes advantage of this natural developmental stage to instill a love of life-long learning in our students.

 The Christian Academy of Louisiana has chosen to partner with Liberty University’s Online Academy for our high school students (9th-12th grade).
 Blended learning takes the best of traditional education and technology to create an environment where students are the best prepared to succeed in today’s marketplace.